duncangrubbs/ozzzy/README.md

 // ...
 ```

-## 🤝 Design Principles
-1. Lightweight
-2. Easy to Use
-3. Zero Dependencies
-4. Framework Agnostic

 ## 🔨 Contributing
 Feel free to fork and make PRs, they are always welcome!
-Also checkout the [blog post](https://duncangrubbs.surge.sh/blog/oct012020)
-about the inspiration and goals behind the project.